About Me

 I am a Mother and Therapist that practices attachment parenting, which supports the normative, neurological development of the child.

-I strive to make my clients feel safe and accepted.
-After trust is built, a relationship can be established and then we can work on developing skills.
-I do so by getting down on a child’s level, engaging in their play and working at the child’s pace and comfort level.
+My primary goal is to make you and your child feel safe and accepted.
+A relationship is built after trust gained and only then can we work on learning new skills.
+I do this by getting down on the child’s level, engaging in their play and working at their pace and comfort level.

-I also pride myself on the ability to make parents feel heard and understood.
-Supporting parents and families is paramount at PossibilOT.
+I pride myself on the ability to make parents feel heard and understood.
+Supporting parents and families is paramount.

 When a child is not functioning well at home or school, it affects the rest of the family.
 It is harder to create routines, give family members equal amounts of attention and care, and can often exhaust caregivers.